amrbadran/Tracking-GitHub-User-Activity/README.md

-# GitHub User Activity
+# Tracking GitHub User Activity

-A simple React application that fetches and displays the last 20 events from a specified GitHub user account.
+A simple React application (just for testing) that fetches and displays the last 20 events from a specified GitHub user account.

 ## Features